The Beginning (Seal song)

-"The Beginning" is a song by British singer and songwriter Seal, released as the third single from his debut album, Seal (1991).
+"The Beginning" is a song by English singer-songwriter Seal, released in July 1991 by ZTT, Warner UK and Sire Records as the third single from his debut album, Seal (1991).
+It is co-written by Seal with Guy Sigsworth and produced by Trevor Horn.
 The song was edited for the UK release, but the US release saw a completely new remix produced for the single.
-It was a top 20 hit in Finland, Ireland and the Netherlands.
+It was a top 20-hit in Finland, Ireland and the Netherlands.
 In the UK, it peaked at number 24.

 Critical reception

-Pan-European magazine Music & Media wrote, "For being a newcomer, this man turned into a household name in no time.
-This third single off his self-titled album, and follow-up to Future Love Paradise is tuneful, soulful and full of good grooves."